Mdaftab/GKE_cluster_with_terraform01/README.md

 ## Security Considerations

-This project implements a multi-layered security approach:
+This project focuses on fundamental security aspects for a basic GKE deployment:

 1. **Network Security**
    - Private GKE cluster with private nodes